facjs/facjs/README.md

 - 🤔 &nbsp; Exploring new technologies and constantly learning.

-- 🌱 &nbsp; Learning about HTML, CSS, JavaScript, React.
+- 🌱 &nbsp; Learning about HTML, CSS, SASS, JavaScript, React.

 - ✍️ &nbsp; Highly motivated and eager to grow in this world.